-In 2006, I published my first novel, Innocent Traitor, for Hutchinson, another imprint of Random House; this was published by Ballantine in the USA in 2007.
+In 2006, I published my first novel, Innocent Traitor, for Hutchinson, another imprint of Random House; this was published by Ballantine in the U.S.A. in 2007.
 Since then, I have published four more novels.
 In 2014 I was delighted to sign a contract with Headline for six novels on the wives of Henry VIII.
 I have been fortunate throughout in having the support of wonderful publishers and editorial teams on both sides of the Atlantic.
 I've been elected a Fellow of the Royal Society of Arts in 2003 (I resigned in 2016), and been made an honourary life patron of Historic Royal Palaces.
 I`m still pinching myself to make sure that I`m not dreaming it all!

 As a non-fiction author, I write 'popular' history.
 The term has sometimes been used in a derogatory sense by a few people who should know better, because all historians use the same sources.
-History is not the sole preserve of academics, although I have the utmost respect for those historians who undertake new research and contribute something new to our knowledge.
+History is not the sole preserve of academics, although I have the utmost respect for historians who undertake new research and contribute something new to our knowledge.
 History belongs to us all, and it can be accessed by us all.
 And if writing it in a way that is accessible and entertaining, as well as conscientiously researched, can be described as popular, then, yes, I am a popular historian, and am proud and happy to be one.

 History is full of wonderful stories and amazing characters.
 I feel very privileged to be able to bring them to life in both my non-fiction books and my novels.
 In both cases, I feel that an author has a responsibility to be as true to the facts as is possible.
 And in an age in which history is increasingly perceived to be 'dumbed down' in schools, on television and on film, we can all learn from a study of the past.
 We can discover more about ourselves and our own civilisation.